 Concerns about a Child

-All concerns relating to a child in school should be passed to the Designated Safeguarding Lead who is Will Ewens (also Deputy Head).
-In his absence, any concerns should be passed to Debbie Chamberlain who is the Deputy Designated Safeguarding Lead.
-In both are unavailable, please pass on concerns to Sarah Allen, the Head Teacher, or Sarah Croasdell.
+All concerns relating to a child in school should be passed to the Designated Safeguarding Lead who is Cat Filmer-Bennett (Assistant Head).
+In her absence, any concerns should be passed to a member of the Safeguarding team: Tom Burton (Headteacher), Karen Kooyman (Deputy Head) or Catherine Brown (Assistant Head) who are the Deputy Designated Safeguarding Leads.

 From 1st July 2015 all schools are subject to a duty under section 26 of the Counter Terrorism and Security Act 2015, in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
 This duty is known as the Prevent Duty.
 It applies to a wide range of public-facing bodies, including all primary and secondary schools.